At the last minute, Senate approves Commerce’s e-gov budget.

 Congress constrained Commerce in its fiscal 2005 spending bill from transferring funds to e-government projects without giving both congressional appropriations committees 15 days’ notice.
 The department submitted its notification in March.

 Under law, Commerce did not have to wait for congressional committee approval before committing resources that Congress and the president already approved for e-government functions.
 Such a legislative veto was declared unconstitutional in the 1983 Supreme Court case INS v.
 Chadha.
-But in practice, Congress expects agencies to comply with a de facto approval requirement.
-Many agencies comply with that expectation in fear of Congress reducing future appropriations.
+But in practice, Congress expects that agencies comply with a de facto approval requirement.
+Many agencies comply with that expectation for fear of having their next years’ appropriations reduced.

 “Part of the process at the Department of Commerce is to wait and see what the Congress says,” said Brian Walton, a department spokesman.

 Federal Computer Week reported in its Oct.
 3 issue that a power struggle exists between the legislative and executive branches over Commerce’s contributions to the 24 e-government projects.
 The Senate committee acted after that story was printed.
 But the underlying conflict over how to pay for e-government is unlikely to end soon.

 “What we’re really talking about is turf,” said a federal official, speaking on condition of anonymity.

 Whether funded by agency start-up dollars or fees for services rendered, e-government projects are “a tax, so to speak, on the agencies,” said Jenny Manley, a spokeswoman for the Senate Appropriations Committee.

 House Appropriations Committee spokesman John Scofield likewise draws no distinction between “pass-the-hat” funding or “fee for service.”

 “Whether it’s raiding agencies’ budgets or using some games to make it seem like you’re not raiding their budget, it’s the same thing,” he said.